dr-leo/pandaSDMX/doc/usage.rst

 However, we only want to download those parts of the data we are interested in.
 Not only does this increase performance.
-Rather, some dataflows are really huge, and would exceed the server limits.
+Rather, some dataflows are really huge, and would exceed the server or client limits.
 The REST API of SDMX offers two ways to narrow down a data request:

 * specifying dimension values which the series to be returned must match ("horizontal filter") or
 * limiting the time range or number of observations per series ("vertical filter")

-First, we will specify the CURRENCY dimension to be either 'USD' or 'JPY'.
+From the ECB's dataflow on exchange rates, we specify the CURRENCY dimension to be either 'USD' or 'JPY'.
 This can be done by passing a ``key``  keyword argument to the ``get``  method.
 It may either be a string (low-level API) or a dict.
-The dict form introduced in v0.3.0 is more convenient as the string form will be derived from the dict.
-Its keys (= dimension values) and values (= dimension values) will be validated against the DSD.
+The dict form introduced in v0.3.0 is more convenient and pythonic as it allows pandaSDMX to infer the string form from the dict.
+Its keys (= dimension values) and values (= dimension values) will be validated against the datastructure definition as well as the content-constraint if available.

+As of v0.3.0, content-constraints are implemented only in their CubeRegion flavor.
+KeyValueSets are not yet supported.
+In this case, the provided demension values will be validated only against the code-list.
+It is thus not always guaranteed that the dataset actually contains the desired data, e.g., because the country of interest does not deliver the data to the SDMX data provider.

-If we choose the string form,
-it must consist of
+If we choose the string form of the key, it must consist of
 '.'-separated slots representing the dimensions.
 Values are optional.
 As we saw in the previous section, the ECB's dataflow for exchange rates has five relevant dimensions, the 'CURRENCY' dimension being at position two.
 This yields the key '.USD+JPY...'.
 The '+' can be read as an 'OR' operator.
-The dict form is obvious.
-Here, we need not care about the order.
+The dict form is shown below.

-Second, we will set the start period for the time series to 2014 to exclude any prior data from the request.
+Further, we will set the start period for the time series to 2014 to exclude any prior data from the request.

 .. ipython:: python